 A couple of places that were really unique on the ride back were the Hana Lava Tube and Ke’anae Peninsula.
 There were also more Road to Hana waterfalls and scenic views than we could count!

-When exploring the Road to Hana enjoy the day and don’t stress about seeing everything.
-No matter what road to Hana stops you make you’ll be in for an epic adventure.
+When exploring this amazing drive, try and enjoy the day and don’t stress about seeing everything.
+No matter what Road to Hana stops you make, you’ll be in for an epic adventure.

 Have any questions on the Road to Hana Maui or want to share your own experience?
 Leave us a comment below!